shorty008/team_profile_generator/README.md

   * [Questions](#questions)

   ## Installation
-  Install it somewhere that is meaningful to you
+  Install it to your local drive to run the application

   ## Usage
   Use it to generate a profile page for your team!